Organum Mathematicum: Geometry

 The rods in this section could aid in determining heights, by use of a geometric square.

 Fortifications

 The rods in this section could aid in determining the design of bulwarks in fortification plans.

 Chronology

 The rods in this section could be used to determine the date of Easter and other church holidays which were positioned relative to it.
-These rods simple contained a table of upcoming dates.
+These rods simply contained a table of upcoming dates.

 Horography

 The rods in this section contained information needed to construct sundials.

 Astronomy

 This compartment had tablets which resembled those found in an almanac.
 For each day of the year, the length of the day and night, the times for sunrise and sunset, and the duration of morning and evening twilight were provided.
 All the information was based on measurements taken at 48 degrees latitude (Vienna).

 Astrology

-This section had tables describing movements for the visible planets, the constellation Draco, and also provided astrological interpretations for the 12 zodiac signs.
+This section had tables describing movements for the visible planets, and the constellation Draco, and also provided astrological interpretations for the 12 zodiac signs.